bitcointranscripts/bitcointranscripts/tabconf/2024/cluster-mempool-by-murch.md

 It doesn't give us the thing that we will mine last, but just the thing that has the lowest descendant set fee rate.
 All right, so far so good?
 You see, it's pretty low here, I hope you can see it, actually, but F has only five sets per vByte, which is the lowest that's left after K is gone.

+## Design Issues and Proposals

-All right, so we have found out.
-Block building currently is expensive because we have to recalculate all the ancestor set scores whenever we pick any ancestors of another transaction into the block.
+All right, so we have found out block building currently is expensive because we have to recalculate all the ancestor set scores whenever we pick any ancestors of another transaction into the block.
 Eviction is broken, it doesn't actually evict the last things we want to mine.
 And this one, I haven't motivated more yet, but actually the current replace by fee rules do not always give us the best block templates.
 Yes, sir?

+Audience 1: 00:10:34

-[Audience 1]: What do miners do right now?
+What do miners do right now?
 Like, do they use any sort of block...?

-[Mark Erhardt]:
+Mark Erhardt: 00:10:38

 Okay, so what do miners do right now?
 Actually, right now we do use this data structure with the multi-index.
 For each transaction, we have the ancestor set score on record, and we have the descendant set score on record.